fhstp/highlighter-webextension/README.md

+> **Warning**
+> This project is no longer actively maintained.
+You can still (re)use it under its MIT license but be aware that the underlying npm packages are outdated and might pose security risks.

 # ![HighLighter](./app/images/Logo_contractVis.png) Web Extension

 Buying a product or signing up for a service implicates a contract between the consumer and the merchant or provider.